Written by Matthew Green

 ‘Computerisation is the future of the workplace mate.
 With a degree in computer science you’ll have a career for life.’

 He was doing a double degree in computers and biomedical science and hated every second of it.
 What he loved was the weekend electrical work he was doing with the company that looked after the apartment complex where we lived.
 When they offered him an apprenticeship he came to us to talk about dropping out of uni.
 His reasons and his arguments were very good, so we drew up a list of pros and cons with him and asked him to promise us that he would take a gap year to see how it all worked out.
 He is an electrical engineer now, with his own business.

 Tip 2: Let your child direct the conversation

 As parents we are all very good at spotting when our child has a problem.
 The hard part is getting them to talk about it.
-I had spent been trying to figure out why my son was having such a hard time in year 10.
-He has always been an outgoing child with a wicked sense of humour, yet almost overnight he had become withdrawn and quite sullen.
+I had been trying to figure out why my son was having such a hard time in year 10.
+He had always been an outgoing child with a wicked sense of humour, yet almost overnight he had become withdrawn and quite sullen.
 When his mother suggested moving him to a trade college, his mood brightened a little.
 I decided the best thing was to let him direct the conversation about his future.
 It began with me sharing something about my experience as a teenager.

 ‘I wish I’d done a trade instead of going to uni.’

 ‘Yeah.
 I mean, my degree has been awesome for my career, but it would be so cool to be able to build a house or repair a car don’t you think?’